pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

 .. py:function:: unregisterFlightLoopCallback(callback, refCon=None)

+    :param Callable callback: your flight loop callback
+    :param Any refCon: reference constant passed to callback
+    :return None:

     This routine unregisters your flight loop *callback*. *refCon* must match value provided with :py:func:`registerFlightLoopCallback` as we use it to find and match the callback.

+    You cannot use this function to remove callbacks created with :func:`createFlightLoop`, use :func:`destroyFlightLoop`.

     Do NOT call :py:func:`unregisterFlightLoopCallback` from
     within your flight loop callback.
 (Set interval to zero instead.)